RenWal/launchpy/README.md

 ## What's this?
 The APC mini is actually a controller for the Ableton Live software.
 However, I reckon it can be used for many more things.
 Unfortunately, I could not yet find a nice abstraction layer that gives me object-oriented access to the device and plugin support, rather than manually interacting with raw MIDI ports.
 This repo is a work in progress on filling that gap.

+## I just want to run your plugins!
+Head over to [INSTALL.md](./INSTALL.md) and follow the instructions.
+That will get you set up with LaunchPy and all the default plugins.

+If you want to develop your own stuff or you're simply curious about the details of this implementation, keep reading here.

 ## How does this thing work?
 There are multiple abstraction layers in this toolset.
 Which one you use depends on the complexity of your project.